slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 > *"Far-right are nostalgic for a world that never was.
 Far-left are hopeful for a world that can never be."
 -- x@g_s_bhogal*

+Communism isn’t evil, it’s foolish.

 Wokeness is the belief that every disparity is rooted in discrimination.
-Worldview that believes that all interactions are about power.
-There is only one conflict in the world, and it is the powerful against the powerless, where the powerful are trying to preserve their power (this is called «intersectionality»)
+A worldview that believes that all interactions are about power.
+There is only one conflict in the world, and it is the powerful against the powerless, where the powerful are trying to preserve their power .

-Communism isn’t evil, it’s foolish.
-In the same way that unrestricted capitalism is foolish if you strive to make everyone’s lives better.

 > *"The worst form of inequality is to try to make unequal things equal."
 -- Aristotle [-384]*